-22. The testimony of Public Staff witness Craig, regarding the reasonableness of the stipulated capital structure, cost of debt, and return on equity component of the overall rate of return, adequately supports the capital structure consisting of 49.00% long-term debt and 51.00% common equity, the cost of long-term debt of 6.60% and the return on common equity of 9.75% agreed to by CWSNC and the Public Staff in the First Stipulation.
+20. The testimony of Public Staff witness Craig, regarding the reasonableness of the stipulated capital structure, cost of debt, and return on equity component of the overall rate of return, adequately supports the capital structure consisting of 51.00% common equity and 49.00% long-term debt, the cost of long-term debt of 6.60% and the return on equity of 9.75% agreed to by

+CWSNC and the Public Staff in the First Stipulation.
 The stipulated capital structure and debt and equity returns are just and reasonable and appropriate for use in setting rates in this proceeding.
 Accordingly, the just, reasonable, and appropriate components of the rate of return for CWSNC are as follows:

-a.
-Long-Term Debt Ratio 49.00%

-b.
-Common Equity Ratio 51.00%

-c.
-Embedded Cost of Debt 6.60%

-d.
-Return on Common Equity 9.75%

-e.
-Overall Weighted Rate of Return 8.20%

-- 23. It is reasonable and appropriate to determine the revenue requirement for CWSNC using the rate base method as allowed by G.S.
-62-133. - 24.
-It is reasonable and appropriate to use the statutory regulatory fee rate of 0.148%4 when calculating CWSNC's revenue requirement. - 25.
-CWSNC's right to charge a Water System Improvement Charge (WSIC) and Sewer System Improvement Charge (SSIC) was granted by the Commission in Docket No. W-354, Sub 336 by Order issued March 10, 2014.
-Subsequent to the date of issuance of this present Order, that right will apply to CWSNC's Linville Ridge and Nags Head service areas, which were not included in the proceeding in which the Sub 336 Order was issued.
-Thus, as of the date of this Order, CWSNC's use of the Commission-authorized WSIC/SSIC rate adjustment mechanism shall apply to all of CWSNC's current service areas and customers. - 26.
-Pursuant to Commission Rules R7-39(k) and R10-26(k), the WSIC and SSIC presently in effect are reset at zero as of the effective date of this Order. - 27.
-The Ongoing Three-Year Plan filed by CWSNC on July 1, 2015, is reasonable and meets the requirements of Commission Rules R7-39(m) pertaining to WSIC and R10-26(m) pertaining to SSIC. - 28.
-The agreed-upon rates will provide CWSNC with an increase in its annual level of authorized service revenues through rates and charges approved in this case by \$2,744,314, consisting of an increase for water operations of \$1,358,454 and an increase for combined sewer operations of \$1,385,860.
+21. It is reasonable and appropriate to determine the revenue requirement for CWSNC using the rate base method as allowed by G.S.
+62-133.

+22. It is reasonable and appropriate to use the statutory regulatory fee rate of 0.148% when calculating CWSNC's revenue requirement.

+23. CWSNC's right to charge a Water System Improvement Charge (WSIC) and Sewer System Improvement Charge (SSIC) was granted by the Commission in the Sub 336 Order.
+Subsequent to the date of this Order, that right will apply to CWSNC's Linville Ridge and Nags Head service areas, which were not included in the proceeding in which the Sub 336 Order was issued.
+Thus, as of the date of this Order, CWSNC's use of the Commission-authorized WSIC/SSIC rate adjustment mechanism shall apply to all of CWSNC's current service areas and customers.

+24. The Three-Year WSIC/SSIC Plan filed by CWSNC on July 1, 2015, is reasonable and meets the requirements of Commission Rules R7-39(m) and R10-26(m).

+25. The agreed-upon rates will provide CWSNC with an increase in its annual level of authorized service revenues through rates and charges approved in this case by \$2,744,314, consisting of an increase for water operations of \$1,358,454 and an increase for sewer operations of \$1,385,860.
 After giving effect to these authorized increases in water and sewer revenues, the total annual service revenues for the Company will be \$19,636,142, consisting of the following levels of just and reasonable service revenues:

+Water Operations: \$10,727,674 Combined Sewer Operations: \$ 8,908,468

-29. CWSNC's total operating revenue deductions under the agreed-upon rates, including depreciation and amortization expense for CWSNC's combined operations of \$1,983,408, are:
+26. CWSNC's total operating revenue deductions under the agreed-upon rates are: